TerminalMC/ClientSort/README.md

 #### Slot Ignoring (v2)

-If you want operations to ignore specific slots, you can click on the slots while viewing the editor screen to add them to the ignore-list for that type of inventory.
+If you want operations to ignore specific slots, you can click on a slot while viewing the editor screen to add it to the ignore-list for that type of inventory.

 This may be particularly useful for modded inventories with special attachment slots, if ClientSort does not recognize that they are not part of the main inventory.

-#### Clientside Policies (v2)
+#### Client-side Policies (v2)

 ClientSort uses a policy system to determine when to allow operations, when to show the trigger buttons, and when to ignore slots.
 The policy can be configured either via the editor screen or via